gvwilson/thirdbit/src/fiction/santas/index.md

 the Elfabot cut in.
 "I'm sure you'll find them quite comfortable.
 At least I hope you will,
-because you're going to be there for the rest of your lives."
+because I expect you're going to be there for the rest of your lives."

 </section>

 <section markdown="1">

-## Only In the Picture
+## Ooph

 Marching and trudging can look similar from a distance, but up close it's easy to tell them apart.